// Helen Svoboda is a double bassist, vocalist & composer.

 AWARDS //

-Awards and accolades include: 2023-24 Musica Viva Australia FutureMaker; 2020 Freedman Jazz Fellowship in Australia for her work as a bassist, vocalist and composer; 2020-2021 Pathfinders Associate Artist with the Australian Art Orchestra; 2020 Scriptiekunst Thesis Price (NL); 2019 QLD Jazz Award with ‘The Biology of Plants’ ; 2023 Allan Zavod Performers Award (Monash University); 2020 Maastricht Jazz Awards (MEATSHELL); 2019 Maastricht Award for Innovation in Music with MEATSHELL for their debut immersive theatre production “Peaceful Co-existence” which the duo wrote, produced and performed in.
+Awards and accolades include: 2023-24 Musica Viva Australia FutureMaker; 2023 MOMENTUM Commissions (Australian Music Centre); 2020 Freedman Jazz Fellowship (winner); 2020/21 Australian Art Orchestra Pathfinder Associate Artist; Helsinki International Artist Programme 2023 (recipient - supported by Creative Australia); 2020 Scriptiekunst Thesis Price (NL); 2019 QLD Jazz Award with ‘The Biology of Plants’ ; 2023 Allan Zavod Performers Award (Monash University); 2020 Maastricht Jazz Awards (MEATSHELL); 2019 Maastricht Award for Innovation in Music with MEATSHELL for their debut immersive theatre production “Peaceful Co-existence” which the duo wrote, produced and performed in.

 COMPOSITION //